dvonlehman/s3-proxy/README.md

 ~~~

 ### Listing objects
 It's also possible to return a JSON listing of all the keys by making a request ending with a trailing slash.
 For the sample above, issuing a request to `/media/images/` will return: `['logo.png', 'background.jpg']`.
+This is the default behavior when `defaultKey` is false.

+### Default Key
+If you don't need list objects when making requests ending in a trailing slash, you can instead use a default s3 key by setting the parameter `defaultKey` in options.
+For example, if `defaultKey` is set to `index.html`, calls to urls like `/media` will return to object `/media/index.html`.

 ## License
 Licensed under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).